How much does a composite door cost?

 Cost for colour can vary depending on the colour range available.
 Usually, a standard range will add a nominal amount to the overall cost with colours in the range of White, Red, Black, Blue and Green.

-More non traditional colours such as Anthracite Grey, Olive, Aubergine, Silver Grey and Chartwell Green will add in the range of £100 to £300 to a door per side.
+More non-traditional colours such as Anthracite Grey, Olive, Aubergine, Silver Grey and Chartwell Green will add in the range of £100 to £300 to a door per side.
 Frames can also be colour matched with a standard frame with no top lights or side panels ranging between £100 to £300, with some companies been known to have charged in excess of £500 for this service.
-Matching finishing trims are included in the cost when you purchase a door from, We Do Doors.
+Matching finishing trims are included in the cost when you purchase a door from We Do Doors.

 To combat the effects of UV light and the effect it can have on the colour finishes, all colour finishes have a UV stabiliser built in to combat fading.
 This applies not only to the door and frame, but also to the door surround finishes that provide a full colour match.